-The spatial and temporal coverage will depend on the location of the transmitter, its radiation pattern, and (for example) whether it is stationary or moving and whether it operates for 24 hours per day or not.
-In some cases the vertical plane radiation pattern of TV or radio transmissions is deliberately shaped so as to avoid wasting power above the horizontal, the coverage achieved by VHF FM radio and TV transmissions is substantial.
+The spatial and temporal coverage will depend on the location of the transmitter, its radiation pattern, and (for example) whether it is stationary or moving and whether it operates for 24 hours per day or not., in some cases the vertical plane radiation pattern of TV or radio transmissions is deliberately shaped so as to avoid wasting power above the horizontal, the coverage achieved by VHF FM radio and TV transmissions is substantial, this is because such systems have to be designed to cope with non line-of-sight propagation and very inefficient antenna and receiver systems

-This is because such systems have to be designed to cope with non line-of-sight propagation and very inefficient antenna and receiver systems.
-Cell phone base stations are also potentially useful as PCL illuminators; whilst these are of rather lower power, there are many of them, especially in urban areas.
-Satellite-borne illuminators, such as DBS TV, satellite communications and navigation and space borne radar are also of interest.
+Cell phone base stations are also potentially useful as PCL illuminators [2]; whilst these are of rather lower power, there are many of them, especially in urban areas.
+Satellite-borne illuminators, such as DBS TV, satellite communications and navigation by ES310 [4] and space borne radar are also of interest.

-Figure 1.6 Power density φ for various PCL illuminators.
+Figure 1.6: Power density φ for various PCL illuminators

 The waveform parameters of interest are the frequency, bandwidth, ambiguity function, and stability, in some cases it may be appropriate only to use a portion of the available signal (for example, to avoid ambiguities associated with the line and frame repetition rate of analogue TV modulation).

-In such cases the transmit power value used in Eq (1.4) should be appropriate.
-Figure 1.6 shows the values of φ for various PCL illuminators, under various assumptions.
-These are calculated on the basis of a single channel, the whole signal bandwidth, and no processing gain.
+In such cases the transmit power value used in equation (1.4) should be appropriate.
+Figure 1.6 shows the values of Φ for various PCL illuminators, under various assumptions; these are calculated on the basis of a single channel, the whole signal bandwidth, and no processing gain.

 The detection performance can then be estimated from:

-$$(r_2){\text{max}} = \left[\frac{\phi \sigma_b \lambda^2 G_p}{(4\pi)^2 (\frac{S}{N}){MIN} K T_0 B F} \right]^{\frac{1}{2}}$$ (1.5)
+$= \left[\frac{\phi\sigma{h}\lambda^{2}G{p}}{(4\pi)^{2}(\frac{S}{N}){MIN} KT{0}BF}\right]^{\frac{1}{2}}$ (1.5)

-where Gp denotes the processing gain, which is the product of the waveform bandwidth and the integration dwell time, the integration dwell time in turn depends on the waveform coherence and the target dynamics.
+Where Gp is the processing gain, which is the product of the waveform bandwidth and the integration dwell time, the integration dwell time in turn depends on the second form coherence and the target dynamics.
 As a rule of thumb, the maximum integration dwell time is given by:

+$$T{MAX} = \left[\frac{\lambda}{A_R}\right]^{\frac{1}{2}}$$ (1.6)

-$$T{MAX} = \left[\frac{\lambda}{A_R}\right]^{\frac{1}{2}} \tag{1.6}$$ where AR is the radial component of target acceleration.
+Where AR is the radial component of target acceleration.
 From these equations the coverage can be predicted in terms of Ovals of Cassini around transmitter and receiver.

-Fig. 1.7 Typical ambiguity functions: (a) BBC Radio 4 transmission (93.5 MHz) and (b) digital audio broadcast transmission (222.4 MHz).
+Figure 1.7: Typical ambiguity functions: (a) BBC Radio 4 transmission (93.5 MHz) and (b) digital audio broadcast transmission (222.4 MHz).

-The waveform properties of a variety of PCL illuminators (VHF FM radio, analogue and digital TV, digital audio broadcast (DAB) and GSM at 900 and 1800 MHz) have been assessed by digitizing off-air waveforms and calculating and plotting their ambiguity functions.
-The receiving system was based on a HP8565A spectrum analyzer, digitizing the 21.4 MHz IF output by means of an Chetek ECDR-214-PCI digitizer card mounted in a PC.
-The system has the advantage of great flexibility, since the center frequency and bandwidth of the receiver can be set by the controls of the spectrum analyzer.
-The rather high noise figure of the spectrum analyzer is not a disadvantage, since all of the signals are of high power and propagation is line-of-sight.
-Figure 1.7 shows typical ambiguity functions derived using this system of (a) BBC Radio 4 at 93.5 MHz, for which the programmed content is speech (an announcer reading the news), and (b) a digital audio broadcast (DAB) signal at 222.4 MHz.
-Both show range resolution appropriate to their instantaneous modulation bandwidths (9.1 and 78.6 kHz respectively), though the difference in the side lobe structure is very evident, showing that the digital modulation format is far superior because the signal is more noise-like.
+The waveform properties of a variety of PCL illuminators (VHF FM radio, analogue and cigital TV, digital audio broadcast (DAB) and GSM at 900 and 1800 MHz) have been assessed by digitizing off-air waveforms and calculating.
+Figure 1.7 shows typical ambiguity functions derived using this system of (a) BBC Radio 4 at 93.5 MHz, for which the programmed content is speech (an announcer reading the news), and (b) a digital audio broadcast (DAB) signal at 222.4 MHz, both show range resolution appropriate to their instantaneous modulation bandwidths (9.1 and 78.6 kHz respectively), though the difference in the side lobe structure is very evident, showing that the digital modulation format is far superior because the signal is more noise-like.